pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       .. note:: The displayed source page is shown without any annotations or links.
 The source page's complete text and images will become an integral part of the containing page, i.e. they will be included in the output of all text extraction methods and appear in methods :meth:`getFontList` and :meth:`getImageList` (whether they are actually visible - see the ``clip`` parameter - or not).

       .. note:: Use the ``reuse_xref`` argument to prevent duplicates as follows.
 For a technical description of how this function is implemented, see :ref:`FormXObject`.
-The following example will put the same source page (probably a company logo or watermark) on every page of PDF ``doc``.
-The first execution actually inserts the source page, the subsequent ones will only insert pointers to it via its xref number.
+The following example will put the same source page (probably a company logo or a watermark) on every page of PDF ``doc``.
+The first execution **actually** inserts the source page, the subsequent ones will only insert pointers to it via its xref number.

       >>> # the first showPDFpage will include source page docsrc[pno],
       >>> # subsequents will reuse it via its xref.